B

 • Charming

 Burmese cats retain some of their kitten-like energy well into adulthood.
 They love to interact with people, play games, and have fun.
 They also have a well-known habit of following their owners from room to room.
-Expect them to constantly seek out your attention even when you’re immersed with other activities on the computer or the television.
+Expect them to constantly seek out your attention even when you’re immersed in other activities on the computer or the television.
 Fortunately, they do mellow a little as they age.

 The downside to all of this is that, unlike many other breeds of cats, the Burmese aren’t the type that you can leave alone for hours without any supervision.
 They thrive on human companionship.
 Due to these specific emotional and mental needs, they are a good choice for large families with children who can always look after them.
 They also seem to get along with other cats and some cat-friendly dogs.